grew

 Post-install sandboxRead-only keg, no network, minimal envUnsandboxed

-Source build sandboxmacOS Seatbelt / Linux namespaces, no networkmacOS Seatbelt only, no Linux sandbox
+Source build sandboxmacOS Seatbelt, no networkmacOS Seatbelt only

 Self-update health checkPatched binaries are execution-tested in a sandbox before replacementNone